Skip to main content

 • Court filings: Registries close on General Holidays.
 Electronic filings during closure are deemed received on reopening.

-Add one line to your handover note:
+Add this to every handover note:

 Method: working days | Shutdown: CNY Extended Shutdown | Holiday set: HK 2026